GabrielHub/UniversitySimulator/README.md

-University Simulator: Build and grow a University to take over the world!
+#University Simulator: Build and grow a University to take over the world!

+##Design Document

 Lose State: When you have 0 students and cannot keep growing.
 Win State: (Currently) When hitting 100k Students or something